rdwrome/347fa25/04.analysisHOWTO&140DUE/README.md

-# my favorite SuperCollider works from the most recent symposium
+# my favorite SuperCollider works from the most recent SC symposium

 ## [Return to Tomorrow by Michael Webster](https://vimeo.com/944533415/eb2092574a)